docker/docs/content/billing/build-billing.md

 In this section, learn how to set up and manage billing for your Build Cloud subscription.
 For more information about the subscription tiers, see [Build Cloud subscriptions and features](/subscription/build-cloud/build-details).
 To buy Docker Build Cloud Business, [contact sales](https://www.docker.com/products/build-cloud/#contact_sales).

-## Buy Docker Build Cloud Team
+## Set up Docker Build Cloud Team subscription

-You can buy a Build Cloud subscription on a monthly or annual plan.
-To upgrade a Build Cloud Starter plan, see [Upgrade your subscription](#upgrade-your-subscription).
+You can set up a Build Cloud subscription on a monthly or annual plan.
+To upgrade a Build Cloud Starter subscription, see [Upgrade your subscription](#upgrade-your-subscription).

 ### Existing account or organization